 ARIZ is developing short interfering RNA, nanoparticles, and technology to precisely deliver the drug to its target.

 “I’m really looking forward to being part of the ecosystem here, getting access to a lot of things that haven’t been able to get access to before,” said Brad Niles, CEO of ARIZ.
 “We’ll be able to advance progress in the company at a much quicker rate.”

-The Golden Tickets were sponsored by BrightEdge, the innovation, impact investment, and venture capital arm of the American Cancer Society.
-Launched with an initial investment of $25 million, the fund’s primary mission is to invest in innovative startup companies dedicated to developing cancer-focused therapies and technologies.
+The Golden Tickets were sponsored by BrightEdge, whose primary mission is to invest in and support innovative startup companies developing cutting-edge, cancer-focused therapeutics, diagnostics, devices, and technologies to fuel and accelerate ACS’s mission of ending cancer as we know it, for everyone.
 BrightEdge’s goal is to advance science, reduce disparities, and promote health care sustainability.